 - Enable Home Button activates a button on the bottom left of the screen that will allow you to cancel a session.
 Useful for multi-photo Page Designs.

-- Full Screen Preview will display a preview of the photo/video/GIF on the screen, and it will stay there until you click or tap the screen.
+- Preview Screen (button on the right) will allow you to display a preview of the photo/video/GIF on the screen, and give you options for how long it stays on the screen.
+If you don't set a time it will stay there until you tap the preview.
 Disabling this option will only show the preview for a few seconds.

 - Live View Scale will change the size of the live view to a percentage of the Main Screen.

 Phew!
 That's quite a lot to cover.
 We did skip some things to make our getting started tutorial more digestible, but if you're still hungry have a look at our in depth overview of the Preferences tab HERE.